raspberrypilearning/lights-out/worksheet.md

     ```

 3. You can choose how many seconds the player will have to press the button once a light is turned on.
 Add a **constant** to your program just after the `game_in_progress` variable with the value you have chosen.
-I chose to allow my player 1.5 seconds:
+We chose to allow our player 1.5 seconds:

     ```python